AlenaKizenko/pia3_amphipod_opsins/README.md

 We identified long-wave sensitive opsins and opsin-like proteins, which are depicted in the tree picture as branches with long names.
-We did not identified any short-wave or ultra-violet opsins in amphipods\` transcriptomes.
+We did not identified any short-wave or ultra-violet opsins in amphipods\' transcriptomes.
 Probaly, Baikal endemic amphipods lost short-wave and ultra-violet sensitive opsins due to the natural selection.

 Moreover, we almost repeted article results.
 For this purpose we assembled transcriptome of amhpidod Hyalella azteca (SRA experiments: SRR3532634, SRR3532641, SRR3532642) using Trinity and then applied PIA pipeline.
 We identified 4 long-wave opsins, 2 short-wave opsins and 0 opsin-like proteins, whether authors of this pipeline identified 3 long-wave opsins, 2 short-wave opsins and 1 opsin-like protein.
-The diferences between our results and authors\` results can be explained by diferences in amount of reads  Gb, which were used for assembly.
-We used only 3 pairs of reads, whether author\`s used 13 pairs of reads.
+The diferences between our results and authors\' results can be explained by diferences in amount of reads  Gb, which were used for assembly.
+We used only 3 pairs of reads, whether author\'s used 13 pairs of reads.

+# Summer part story

+## Transcriptome reassembly and PIA2 opsins' search

 ## References
 1. Bolger, Anthony M., Marc Lohse, and Bjoern Usadel.
 2014.
 “Trimmomatic: A Flexible Trimmer for Illumina Sequence Data.”
 Bioinformatics (Oxford, England) 30(15):2114–20.